KxSystems/docs/docs/wp/data-recovery.md

 perform alternative logic on the data recovered from the log file.

 To filter on the data from the tp log, we can set the function(s) originally logged e.g. `upd` to a different value prior to playback and reinstate it after playback completes.
-With this playback specific function, logic can be implemented to filter on the data provided or perform alternative logic.§
+With this playback specific function, logic can be implemented to filter on the data provided or perform alternative logic.

 ## Logging via an RTE/RDB